EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### 3-Element Yagi-Uda Antenna (Folded Dipole)
 ![3-Element Yagi-Uda Antenna (Folded Dipole)](Types_of_Antenna/3-Element-Yagi-Uda-Antenna-Folded-Dipole.jpg)
-Figure 1.5: Fabricated 3-Element Yagi-Uda Antenna.
+*Figure 1.33: Fabricated 3-Element Yagi-Uda Antenna.
 This directional array utilizes a folded dipole as the driven element, supported by a parasitic reflector and director.
 The configuration demonstrates the principle of parasitic coupling to achieve high forward gain and a superior front-to-back ratio for targeted signal reception.*

 ### Theory & Function
 A Yagi-Uda antenna works through Parasitic Coupling.
 Only one element (the folded dipole in the middle) is actually connected to the power source.
 The other two metal rods are "parasitic," meaning they catch the signal from the middle rod and re-radiate it to shape the beam.